 Position Purpose:

-Community Nursing Care Coordinators provide effective management and coordination of a clients home based nursing care including District Nursing, Hospital in the Home and Palliative Care.
+Community Nursing Care Coordinators provide effective management and coordination of a Participants home based nursing care including District Nursing, Hospital in the Home and Palliative Care.
 Coordinators are responsible for assessing program eligibility, service coordination, client assessment and review.
 Care Coordinators are the primary clinical contact person for all relevant stakeholders and oversee community nursing staff in the delivery of care.

 Department / Unit Specific Overview